-- Sustainability of HRA business plan The HRA 30 year business plan continues to be monitored on a regular basis.
+- Sustainability of Housing Revenue Account (HRA) business plan The HRA 30 year business plan continues to be monitored on a regular basis.
 Short-term pressures include rent arrears, bad debt and void rent loss as a result of the pandemic and general economic situation of our tenant base.
 This is somewhat offset due to lower expenditure on repairs and capital works in the lockdown period.
 Longer term pressures include the new legislative requirements to attain thermal efficiency EPC level 'C' by 2030 across the stock (est. £10m) and then a further forthcoming legislation to install carbon monoxide detectors in all properties (circa £480k) and achieve net carbon zero across the stock by 2050 (a definition of what this entails is still to be published but the cost will be many tens of millions) - Commercial property investment All current Investment Property tenants are paying their rents in accordance with their contracts.
-A Political Leadership decision has been taken that no further out of District acquisitions will take place so as not to affect the Council's access to the PWLB as a source of borrowing.
+A Political Leadership decision has been taken that no further out of District acquisitions will take place so as not to affect the Council's access to the Public Works Loans Board(PWLB) as a source of borrowing.

-8 new risks have been added to the register, mostly in relation to the impacts of COVID:-
+10 new risks have been added to the register, mostly in relation to the impacts of COVID:-

-- Reduced resource levels and capacity due to COVID - Absence related to COVID - Governance and decision making During the COVID19 pandemic, increased risk of decisions being made outside "normal" governance structures due to the need to react quickly to a constantly changing situation - Loss / delays in receipt of key income sources (Business Rates, Council Tax, Housing and Investment Property Rents) - Data Protection-spike in remote working and risks of data loss (physical and digital) - Statutory obligation process delays (eg gas servicing) - Effective strategic leadership of a robust coronavirus recovery plan - Town centre funding inability to deliver
+- Potential impact on resource levels and capacity due to the impact of COVID - Ability to maintain service delivery due to absence related to COVID - During the pandemic, the potential increased risk of decisions being made outside "normal" governance structures due to the need to react quickly to a constantly changing situation - Potential loss or delays in receipt of key income sources (Business Rates, Council Tax, Housing and Investment Property Rents)

+- Ability to adhere to Data Protection regulations with increased remote working (physical and digital data) - Ability to meet statutory obligation process timescales (eg gas servicing) - Effective strategic leadership of a robust coronavirus recovery plan - Ability to deliver Town centre funding - Impacts of COVID on resources available to deliver the annual Spring Clean - Risks associated with delivery of an election in May 2021